freeCodeCamp/pantry-for-good/README.md

 ------------
 ### Installing API keys

 To use all the features of this application you will need to obtain API keys and install them in the application.
-Make a copy of the `server/config/env/secrets-template.js` file in the same directory and rename it `secrets.js`.
-After following the instructions below to obtain API Keys, put your keys in this file.
+After following the instructions below to obtain API Keys, put your keys in the file `server/config/env/secrets.js`.

 #### 1. [gmapsApiKey](https://developers.google.com/maps/documentation/javascript/get-api-key)
 Google Maps API key for the deliveries feature